Rib Preparation

 Cooking Ribs

-6. Place ribs in the oven, on a the bottom of a broiler pan, meat side up.
+6. Place ribs in the oven, on bottom of a broiler pan, meat side up.
 Baking at 200 degrees for an hour.

 7. After an hour, remove from oven and increase temperature to 300 degrees.